-Applied Behavior Analysis (ABA) is the most widely known tool for this process yet has been recently deemed fairly controversial.
-In the past ABA was considered the only trustworthy and results-producing method of teaching students with Autism.
+Applied Behavior Analysis (ABA) is the most widely known tool for this process, yet it has been recently deemed controversial.
+In the past, ABA was considered the only trustworthy and results-producing method of teaching students with autism.
 The range of multi-strategic approaches is broadening and ABA is taking on a more naturalistic appearance.
 Aversives and discrete trials are no longer synonyms for ABA and people are starting to think outside the behavioral box.
 How one defines and has seen ABA used often caters to how an individual views the methodology.
 As with all things, we are shaped by our experiences (both positive and negative) in our views of how something is defined and used.
-How it looks in one school or program is not necessarily how it looks in another so how do we clarify and know what is the right choice?
+How it looks in one school or program is not necessarily how it looks in another, so how do we clarify and know what is the right choice?
 There are many facets to this conversation.
-Today is one component, one tool in the proverbial educators toolbelt with an invitation to come back for another blog post, another intervention, another support from which to choose.

 In seeking to understand the idiosyncrasies of what works or does not for our students, we must first be able to define the approaches we are seeking out.
 We must have an understanding of not just the diagnosis, but of our children’s personalities and behaviors, and of the methods and results we are truly looking for.

-This signifies the effectiveness of the programs can be determined by only using one strategy at a time.
-We believe that one method alone does not stand as an end all be all, there is connectedness that must be accounted for in relation to the home, the therapists, the families, etc. Albeit, we wanted to explore a more pure behavioral perspective in order to better understand the trends and effectiveness of ABA and its evolution as a current support system to address students with all types of developmental challenges and so we decided to dig further.
+This signifies that the effectiveness of the programs can be determined by only using one strategy at a time.
+We believe that one method alone does not stand as an end all be all.
+There is a connectedness that must be accounted for in relation to the home, the therapists, the families, etc. Albeit, we wanted to explore a purely behavioral perspective in order to better understand the trends and effectiveness of ABA and its evolution as a current support system to address students with all types of developmental challenges, so we decided to dig further.

 The following interview with expert Adam Holstein was both refreshing and intriguing in its candor and balanced sensitivity.
-Mr Holstein has a Masters Degree in Developmental Psychology from Yeshiva University and graduated from St. John’s University with a Professional Diploma in Clinical Child Psychology.
+Mr. Holstein has a Masters Degree in Developmental Psychology from Yeshiva University and graduated from St. John’s University with a Professional Diploma in Clinical Child Psychology.
 He is also a graduate of the Washington Square Institute for Psychoanalysis and Mental Health.
 He is a New York State Certified School Psychologist and a New York State Licensed Psychoanalyst.
-He is currently in private practice and works with children, adults, and their families in New York City, Nassau, and Westchester Counties.
 Mr. Holstein works with people who have special needs in the family home, at school, and at homes under the auspices of the NYS Office of People with Developmental Disabilities.

 1. How do you define ABA?

-I define ABA as a set of empirically proven interventions / tools, which can be utilized to teach skills and/or change behavior.
+I define ABA as a set of empirically proven interventions or tools, which can be utilized to teach skills and/or change behavior.
 I believe all behaviors can be changed utilizing contingencies of reinforcement and/or consequences.
-Whether that is desirable in certain cases without consideration of the person’s feelings and/or without a full understanding the “communicative function of behavior” is another very big question.
+Whether that is desirable in certain cases without consideration of the person’s feelings and/or without a full understanding of the “communicative function of behavior” is another very big question.

 2. What are the pros and cons of the ABA model?